babiaxr/aframe-babia-components/docs/APIs/CHARTS.md

 ```

-### babiaxr-3dbarchart component
+### babia-barsmap component

-This component shows a 3D bar chart.
+This component shows a bars map.

 #### API